Moscow Leningradsky railway station: History

 The station was constructed between 1844 and 1851 to an eclectic design by Konstantin Thon as the terminus of the Moscow-Saint Petersburg Railway, a pet project of Emperor Nicholas I. Regular connection was opened in 1851.
 Initially it was known as Peterburgsky (i.e., St Petersburg station).
 Upon the Emperor's death five years later, the station was named Nikolayevsky (and the railway Nikolayevskaya) after him and retained this name until 1924, when the Bolsheviks renamed it Oktyabrsky terminal (and the corresponding railway to October railway), to commemorate the October Revolution.
 The present name was given in 1937.

 Thon's design follows closely that of the station's counterpart in St. Petersburg.
 The monotonous regularity of rustication and pilasters is enlivened with Italianate details (ground floor windows strongly reminiscent of the Palazzo Rucellai) and an elegant clocktower at the centre (probably inspired by the Palazzo Senatorio in Rome).
 Even more rigorous is the exterior of the nearby Moscow Customs House (1844-1852), also by Thon.
 The interior of the station was modernized and renovated in 1950 and 1972.

+Renovation 2008-2013

+From 2008-2013, Leningradsky station underwent a renovation of both interior and exterior elements.
+The façade of the building was repaired and returned to its historic colour scheme, while the interior was configured with a new mezzanine level for expanded retail and food spaces, with the main hall losing its Soviet era appearance as a result.
+Digital information boards showing arrival and departure information was also installed.
+The bust of Vladimir Lenin which was installed in 1975 was removed from the main hall and was stored at the Museum of the Moscow Railway (Moscow Rizhsky station).
+A monument to Konstantin Thon was installed on the exterior of the station, while a fountain of Saint George and the Dragon was placed between the station and Komsomolskaya Metro Station.